jaydp17/json-patch-optimize/README.md

 ];
 ```

-The output is correct in most scenarios, but by overwriting all the elements in the key we might sometimes loose data if the state on the server & client is out of sync.
+The output is correct in most scenarios, but by overwriting all the elements in the array we might sometimes lose data if the state on the server & client is out of sync.

 ## 🧪 Tests